cedik456/Nano_/README.md

-# Angular Project

 ## ✅ Added Features (Custom Functionalities)

 - 🌙 **Dark Mode Toggle**
-  Added a toggle switch in the header that lets users switch between light and dark themes.
+  Users can switch between light and dark themes.
+Theme preference is saved in `localStorage`.

 - 📧 **Logged-in User Email Display**
-  The authenticated user’s email is shown in the header after login to indicate active session.
+  Shows the authenticated user's email in the header after login, fetched from `localStorage`.

 - 👤 **Simple User Profile**
-  Basic user profile page showing static information and simulating future user settings.
+  Basic user profile page showing static information to simulate future settings.

 - 🔍 **Search Filter**
-  Real-time search bar that filters posts based on keywords (implemented with a shared service).
+  Real-time post filtering using a shared search service.

+- 🗂️ **Session Persistence with localStorage**
+  Made use of local storage in the header, and Auth tokens and user information.

 - 🖼️ **Simple & Clean UI**
-  The layout uses Angular Material and a minimal design to ensure clarity and usability.
+  Designed with Angular Material for clarity and smooth navigation.

 ## ℹ️ Note:
-Mobile responsiveness is not yet implemented.
+Mobile responsiveness is **not** yet implemented.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.